a Service Innovation

 Media collaborators may include: philanthropies, nonprofit organizations, education institutions, the corporate sector and the associations and other membership groups that serve them, along with law firms, legal aid societies, digital marketing and advertising agencies and book publishers.

 The process can enable national, state and local news audiences to participate in bipartisan public policy discourse.
-The process can serve as a catalyst for the equitable shaping of public policy, leading to the co-creation of expanded community value.
+The process can serve as a catalyst for the equitable shaping of public policy, leading to the co-creation of expanded community and societal value.

 Our Mission

-The Education Industry Network functions to align Public Interest Technology, Journalism, Communications and Law through an enterprise that values diversity as a central community asset, intergenerational collaboration as a vital resource and digital equity and inclusion as catalysts for change.
+Education Industry Network functions to align Public Interest Technology, Journalism, Communications and Law through an enterprise that values diversity as a central community asset, intergenerational collaboration as a vital resource and digital equity and inclusion as catalysts for change.

 We welcome collaborations to develop the media coverage required to enable diverse audiences, including local news media readers, to learn about, contribute to and benefit from the alignment of Social Science and Service Innovation.